Reflecting Types

 targetMethod.invoke("test_user");

-// filter methods
+// filter methods with multiple criteria

-List<ReflectoMethods> postProcessors = type.declared().methods().stream()
+List<ReflectoMethods> postProcessors = type.methods().declared().stream()

 .filter(method -> method.modifiers().isPublic())